Company logo | Codica

 Several factors make mobile-first design vital to operating a business.
 They come from widespread mobile device usage.

-There are 5.44 billion people using smartphones as of 2023.
-It makes up 68% of the global population.
+In 2024, 94.1% of users worldwide accessed the internet using smartphones.
 This means a business can reach a wider audience by investing in the mobile version of their websites.

 So, a significant portion of business and marketing endeavors went mobile.
 People view social media content, short videos, and podcasts on mobile devices.
 Content creators ensure user engagement and trust in your brand.
 This contributes to the use of social media ads by businesses that want to expand their online presence.

 For example, smartphones create a stable flow of orders in retail.
-As of the last quarter in 2022, mobile devices created 74% of retail website traffic worldwide.
-Also, 63% of online shopping orders were made via smartphones.
+As of the third quarter of 2024, mobile devices generate 77% of retail website traffic worldwide.
+Also, 68% of online shopping orders were made via smartphones.

 Regarding these statistics, certain standards define the mobile appearance of the websites.
 For example, a mobile-friendly design is a must if you want your website to rank higher in search engines such as Google.